How soon should a funeral be arranged and how is this organised?

-It usually takes 3-5 weeks after a funeral as some manufacturing takes place interstate, but could be longer depending on section and cemetery.
+It usually takes 3-5 weeks after a funeral as some manufacturing takes place interstate; but could be longer depending on the section and cemetery.

 Can existing graves be added to?

 Yes.
-To find out if you can add to an existing site, please speak to your funeral director.
+Speak to your funeral director to find out if you can add to an existing site.

-Can I put a new plaque/headstone/monument on an old grave?
+Can I put a new plaque, headstone or monument on an old grave?

 Yes.
-Please speak to a monumental mason to arrange manufacture and installation and notify Council of your intentions.
+Speak to a monumental mason to arrange manufacture and installation and notify Council of your intentions.

 Who is responsible for maintenance of the tiles/granite etc?

-Whilst Council staff endeavour to maintain the cemeteries to the highest possible standards, the families are responsible for repairs to tiles and granite cracks from wear and tear over time.
+Council staff endeavour to maintain the cemeteries to the highest possible standards but families are responsible for repairs to tiles and granite cracks from wear and tear over time.

 Is there a chapel for funeral services?

-There is a chapel adjacent Forest View Cemetery run by Cairns Crematorium tel:4036 1888
+There is a chapel next to the Forest View Cemetery run by Cairns Crematorium but not at our other cemeteries.